Account Takeover (ATO)

 4. Legal and Regulatory Consequences

 • Compliance Issues: Potential fines and legal repercussions for failing to protect customer accounts adequately.
+Regulatory fines and legal liabilities arise from inadequate security measures.

 5. Brand Reputation